SekiroKenjii/meeting-audio-studio/scripts/README.md

 - After major package updates
 - When migrations or artisan commands fail with autoloader errors
 - When setting up the project for the first time
+- For debugging environment issues with reliable validation

 ## Testing Scripts